Master of Theology (ThM) Advising

 - 2. How can I meet the 48-hour residency requirement?

 48 credit hours of the ThM degree must be completed at the Dallas or Houston campuses.
-See our Tools and Timelines page for more information regarding residency.
+See your residency requirement for more information regarding residency.
 DTS currently offers three options for completing the 48-hour residency requirement:

 - Live in Dallas or Houston for the duration or the majority of the degree.